Dysgraphia is a condition that affects handwriting.

 It’s a disruption in this process that causes dysgraphia in children.

-Speech therapy for adults with dysgraphia is less common, but it still exist.
+Speech therapy for adults with dysgraphia is less common, but it still exists.

-If you develop dysgraphia as an adult, the cause is almost always a brain injury like a concussion or stroke.
+If you develop dysgraphia as an adult, the cause is almost always a traumatic brain injury, like from an automobile accident or a stroke.

 What Are The Symptoms Of Dysgraphia?

-If your child has dysgraphia, they might have challenges with only handwriting, or only spelling, but not reading.
+If your child has dysgraphia, they might have challenges with only handwriting, or only spelling, but not reading difficulties associated with dysgraphia.

 It’s also possible for them to have both impaired handwriting and spelling.